Vipassana Meditation: Origins, Practice, and Benefits

 Step 6:

-Regular Vipassana practice can lead to a wide range of benefits across physical, emotional, mental, and spiritual dimensions:
+Regular Vipassana practice can lead to a wide range of benefits across physical, emotional, mental, and spiritual dimensions.
+So, see below the benefits of Vipassana meditation.

 1. Mental Clarity and Calmness: